 - For additional resources, visit you nearest college or university mathematics or engineering department library and review the software programs on public-access computers.

 Cumulative Distribution Function of the Standard Normal Distribution

-Reference: Engineering Statistics Handbook.
-22.214.171.124.1: Tests for Probability of Distribution: Cumulative Distribution Function of the Standard Normal Distribution.
+A good reference for this distribution is the Engineering Statistics Handbook.
+126.96.36.199.1: Tests for Probability of Distribution: Cumulative Distribution Function of the Standard Normal Distribution.
 US Department of Commerce: NIST

-NOTE: The table on this Internet page above applies the symmetry of the normal distribution, so the relevant expression for the variable of interest given is really:
+NOTE: The table on this federal internet page applies the symmetry of the normal distribution, so the relevant expression for the variable of interest given is really the following:

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.